- GENERAL WELCOME AND BACKGROUND

 Parkfoot’s Managing Director is David Charman, Financial Director is Martin Whitlock, and there are two further Directors Ann Charman (David’s wife) Sue Charman (Martin’s partner and David’s sister).
-The Finance Manager Is Gilly Hobby and the Store Manager is Fasial Ur Rehman, who together are responsible for accounting, administration and payment of wages.
+The Finance Manager is Gilly Hobby and the Store Manager is Faisal Ur Rehman, who together are responsible for accounting, administration and payment of wages.

 PERSONNEL AND TRAINING

-Personnel matters are handled by the Managing Director or another nominated member of staff.
+Personnel matters are handled by a group of senior managers including the Managing Director.
 They are there to offer support and advice to all employees in their career development, training and with any problems which may be affecting their work performance.

 MESSAGE FROM THE MANAGING DIRECTOR